Academy Teachers

 Broadway Stars

-Madeleine Scovil is an actor, director, singer and theatre educator based in Montreal.
+Madeleine Scovil is an actor, director, singer, and theatre educator based in Montreal.
 She has a B.A in Theatre Studies and a B.Ed with a specialty in Artists in the Community from Queen’s University.
 She has taught and directed youth for over a decade at various educational institutes such as the Stratford Shakespeare School, Queen’s University, Launch Point Academy and in schools and libraries across Ontario.
 She believes that children are natural performers and focuses on guiding their impulses as a way to increase their confidence and abilities.
-She’s currently completing her final year in the Acting Program at The National Theatre School of Canada.
-After getting to know this community over the summer, she is thrilled to be returning for her first school year as lead theatre instructor with the Segal Academy!
+She recently completed her final year in the Acting Program at The National Theatre School of Canada.
+She is thrilled to be returning for her third school year as a lead theatre instructor with the Segal Academy!

 Broadway Stars